Flurdeh/Youtube-Resources/README.md

 - [Affinity Photo](https://affinity.serif.com/en-gb/photo/) `Windows/Mac` - Looks similar-ish to Photoshop and is more geared to photo editing but can definitely do thumbnails.
 One time purchase.
 # Music & Sounds
+A very common question being asked when making videos on youtube is "How do I know what music I can use?" and "Where can I find music for my videos?"

 -   [Bensound](https://www.bensound.com/)  -  [©️](https://www.bensound.com/licensing)  Royalty free music by Bensound.
 -   [ccMixter](http://ccmixter.org/)  -  [©️](http://ccmixter.org/how-to-attribute-ccmixter-tracks)  ccMixter.org offers over 30,000 original tracks that can be used freely in YouTube videos, remixes, mobile apps, games, and more.
 -   [Free Loops](http://free-loops.com/)  -  [©️](http://free-loops.com/creative-commons-audio.php)  Free loops and audio clip.